It’s Time to Build a Canal from Meredosia to Quincy

 In 1817 they used draft horses and humans to build the canal.
 To move the dirt, animals pulled a “slip scraper” (similar to a bulldozer).
 The sides of the canal were lined with stone set in clay, and the bottom was also lined with clay.
 All of the labor on the canal depended upon human and animal power or the force of water.
 They built the canal in 8 years covering 363 miles using their hands and horses.

 So I ask the question, why wouldn’t we look into doing that here?
-With all the technology and machinery available today covering the 70 or so miles from Meredosia to Quincy would seem “easy” to do compared to what they did 188 years ago tomorrow.
+With all the technology and machinery available today covering only 70 or so miles from Meredosia to Quincy would seem “easy” to do compared to what they did 190 years ago today.